-skoolkit.snaskool.calculate references (entries, operations)
+skoolkit.snaskool.calculate_references(entries, operations)

-For each entry point in each routine, calculate a list of the entries containing instructions that jump to or call that entry point.
+For each instruction address in a memory map entry, calculate a list of the entries containing instructions that jump to, call or otherwise refer to that address.

-- entries A collection of memory map entries. - operations A tuple of operation prefixes.
-Any instruction whose operation starts with one of these prefixes is regarded as a jump or call operation, and therefore identifies an entry point.
+- entries A collection of memory map entries. - operations A tuple of regular expression patterns.
+The address operand of any instruction whose operation matches one of these patterns identifies an entry point that will be marked with an asterisk in the skool file.